The Gippsland region stretches from Melbourne's eastern outskirts all the way to the state border with New South Wales in Victoria's far east.

-One of the region's major attractions is the Wilsons Promontory National Park, which consists of striking granite peaks and an array of local flora and fauna, forming the southern most tip of mainland Australia.
+South Gippsland is home to fishing villages, small seaside towns and pristine beaches.
+One of its major attractions is the Wilsons Promontory National Park, which consists of striking granite peaks and an array of local flora and fauna, forming the southern most tip of mainland Australia.

 West Gippsland is characterised by lush, rolling hills and major dairy and farming industries.
 There is a varied collection of farms, vineyards, dairies and food outlets selling local produce and smallgoods where visitors can discover the many culinary delights of the region.

-The Latrobe Valley, covering the area from Moe to Traralgon, is home to the state's massive coal mining and power generation industry.
+The Latrobe Valley, covering the area from Moe to Traralgon, is home to the state's massive power generation industry.
 North of the Latrobe Valley are several large lakes and the spectacular mountains of the Great Dividing Range including the snow resort of Mount Baw Baw.